-The airport site covers a broad area, and a range of management measures such as the placement of temporary noise barriers or exclusion buffers within the airport site would be adopted to mitigate disturbance to nearby receivers for construction activity outside of standard construction hours.
+The proposed airport site covers a broad area.
+As such, a range of management measures, such as the placement of temporary noise barriers or exclusion buffers within the airport site, would be adopted to mitigate disturbance to nearby receivers for construction activity outside of standard construction hours.